LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

 * What is the key finding of this note?
 The fact that `$PWD` is set to the YARN container root, which is generated at runtime.
 Use $PWD inside single quotes if you need to set environment variables relative to the container root address.

-* You can adapt this method to setting other environment variables, that similarly to KRB5CCNAME in this example, may depend on a relative path based on the YARN root container path.
+* You can adapt this method to setting other environment variables that, similarly to KRB5CCNAME in this example, may depend on a relative path based on the YARN root container path.

 # Credits:

 Author: Luca.Canali@cern.ch, April 2017
-This works includes contributions by: Zbigniew.Baranowski@cern.ch and Prasanth.Kothuri@cern.ch
+This work includes contributions by: Zbigniew.Baranowski@cern.ch and Prasanth.Kothuri@cern.ch